marinzelenika/aspose-policies/content/policies/subscriptions/version/_index.md

 &nbsp;
 ##### **What is a hot fix?**
 A hot fix is a minor release that fixes one or more specific issues reported by customers on the support forums or introduces a specific new features.
-Hot fixes are released as a ZIP file which only includes the product's library file (for example, Conholdate.Cells.dll).
+Hot fixes are released as a ZIP file which only includes the product's library file (for example, Aspose.Cells.dll).

 A hot fix has many names, some companies refer to them as bug fixes or point releases.